ArunavDey/dots/README.md

 ## Author: Arunav Dey

-## Date: 05 January 2023
+## Date: 18 January 2023

 These are the dotfiles for most of my frequent applications.

 In this repo:

-- pkglist
-- foreignpkglist
 - alacritty
 - dunst
 - i3wm
-- nvim
+- neovim
 - picom
 - polybar
 - tmux
 - zathura
+- pkglist
+- foreignpkglist
+- xinitrc